 Council’s “Innovate” Reconciliation Action Plan 2018-2020 (PDF 7.6MB) was developed after extensive community consultation and with the guidance of Reconciliation Australia.
-The plan outlines steps to create clear and tangible outcomes, ensuring that our region develops a shared future between Aboriginal and Torres Strait Islander peoples and the broader community.
+The plan outlined steps to create clear and tangible outcomes, ensuring that our region developed a shared future between Aboriginal and Torres Strait Islander peoples and the broader community.

-The Reconciliation Action Plan encourages greater understanding, acknowledgment, respect, inclusion and opportunities for the Aboriginal and Torres Strait Islander people of this Region.
-It also helps to ensure that Councillors, staff and members of the community are able to contribute to the reconciliation process.
+Council is currently in the progress of updating the Reconciliation Action Plan to encourage greater understanding, acknowledgment, respect, inclusion and opportunities for the Aboriginal and Torres Strait Islander people of the Tamworth Region.
+The new Plan will ensure that Councillors, staff and members of the community have an ongoing opportunity to contribute to the Reconciliation process.

-Working together with the community, Council hopes that our Reconciliation Action Plan is an important tool in creating respectful communities, social inclusion and equality while strengthening the ability of Tamworth to be a safe, healthy, connected and respectful place to live.
+Working together with the community, Council hopes the renewed Reconciliation Action Plan will continue to operate as an important tool in creating respectful communities, social inclusion and equality while strengthening the ability of Tamworth to be a safe, healthy, connected and respectful place to live.

 Indigenous events and Aboriginal Culture in our Community